sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### Notes Type - Note - Text

-Note contents.
-The contents of the note.
+Note contents are the contents of the note.
 Content varies depending on type.
 Value type is string with 1 or more characters.

 ### Products Type